 Concealing acne is tricky.
 You have to hide both uneven skin color and texture issues.
-You also need to be careful that pustule acne doesn't pick up makeup.
+You also need to be careful that the pustules of acne lesions don't pick up makeup.
 As a dermatologist, I know it’s best to use mineral powder on acne-prone skin.
-Avoid potentially comedogenic* ingredients in liquid foundations that can worsen acne.
-It takes art and skill to cover acne well.
-You may need two colors of makeup: one to help neutralize color problems and the other should match your facial complexion.
+Avoid potentially comedogenic pore clogging ingredients in liquid foundations that can worsen acne.

 - purple (like an older pimple going away or a really big one - ouch!)

 - brown (hyper-pigmentation left behind when a pimple is healed)

 - white like a scar